hacefresko/EvilPortal/README.md

 - hostapd
 - macchanger
 - apache2
+- php7.3
+- MariaDB
-- gnome-terminal
+- gnome-terminal (desktop version)
-- screen (for raspberry version)
+- screen (raspberry version)

 ## Before running the script:
 - Put the fake captive portal in directory /captive, with a similar user/password structure as the example